sanctuuary/APE_readthedocs/docs/specifications/setup.rst

 Code Implementation
 ~~~~~~~~~~~~~~~~~~~

-The code specified in the tool annotation could be used to constuct a
+The code specified in the tool annotation could be used to construct a
 script that executes the workflow.
 APE keeps track of the naming of
 the in- and output variables from annotated tools.
 The ``@output[0]`` references to
 the variable name of the first input specified in the